sabihk/soft/readme.md

 3) Plugins used:

-    i)  public/plugins/datatables    -> Datatables plugin is used to display items list. ii) public/plugins/select2      -> Select2 plugin is used to display items in tax dropdown.
+    i)  public/plugins/datatables               -> Datatables plugin is used to display items list. ii) public/plugins/select2                  -> Select2 plugin is used to display items in tax dropdown. iii) public/plugins/jquery-ui-1.11.2.custom -> jQuery UI is used to display confirm box before deleting items.